checkmarble/marble/README.md

 You can also take inspiration from the terraform templates provided in the repository to create a serverless GCP deployment of Marble, inspired by Marble's own cloud deployment.

+The first time you run the code, you should enter an organization name and organization admin user email to create using the CREATE_ORG_NAME and CREATE_ORG_ADMIN_EMAIL environment variables.
+Unless using the firebase emulator, you must enter an actual email address that you own so that you may verify it and login with firebase.
+You can always create new organizations later using the same procedure.

 ### 🐧 **Why Open Source?**

 ---